 Political Science: This course is designed for the self-motivated student who wishes to explore the topic of politics beyond the usual scope of a high school course.
 Understanding Politics, Ideas, Institutions and Issues by Thomas Magstadt, is a college text that will be used in this course.
 This text introduces students to the topic of global politics by identifying and defining different types of government systems.
 The text then explores the role of politics within the context of a defined system of government.
 Political philosophy is a large component of this course.
-Different political models will be explored and discussion of these models will be done using the American political system as context.
+Different political models will be explored and discussion of these models will be done using the U.S. political system as context.

-Prerequisite: Recommendation of your junior year history teacher is required.
+Prerequisite: A recommendation of your United States History teacher.